 Microplastics and Nanoplastics

-A 2025 study in Brain Medicine (PMC12162106) demonstrated, for the first time, that therapeutic apheresis can remove microplastic-like particles from human blood.
-In 21 patients with post-infectious chronic fatigue syndrome, 14 different substances were detected in the extracted plasma, including polyamide 6 (nylon 6) and polyurethane, which were not present in the filters before the procedure.
+A 2025 study in Brain Medicine (PMC12162106) provided the first evidence that therapeutic apheresis may remove microplastic-like particles from extracted plasma.
+In 21 patients with post-infectious chronic fatigue syndrome, 14 polymer-like signals were detected in the eluate, including polyamide 6 (nylon 6) and polyurethane.
+The caveat matters: the authors did not quantify total blood microplastic reduction or prove direct clinical benefit.
+Larger studies should measure plasma before and after apheresis and use quantitative methods such as pyrolysis-GC/MS.

 Inflammatory and Senescent Proteins